dejanu/az104/azdevops/velocity.md

 * Cycle time: measures the time it takes for your team to complete work items once they begin actively working on them

 * Burndown charts: focus on remaining work within a specific time period.
+    * Burndown chart for a single iteration == Sprint burndown

 * Mean time to recover is an example of a quality and security metric
 * Server to Admin Ratio and Application Performance are examples of efficiency metrics

 * Cumulative flow diagrams ([CFD](https://learn.microsoft.com/en-us/azure/devops/report/dashboards/cumulative-flow?view=azure-devops))
    - monitor and count work items as they move to a different state.
    - CFD charts can be used to monitor the flow of work: in-context report and CFD widget.
+   - most important CFD shows **botllenecks** in your process

 ![velocity](https://github.com/dejanu/az104/blob/main/src/velocitymetrics.PNG)